Blog

 UK Government Proposes “Earned Settlement”: What Migrants Need to Know

-What is settlement (Indefinite Leave to Remain)?
+What Is Settlement (Indefinite Leave to Remain)?

 • Live in the UK permanently.